 Our Human Rights and Labour Rights policy forms part of the base of this theme and our approach to long-term value creation.
 Human rights and labour rights violations can create significant barriers to living better and living longer, therefore these controversies act as a obstructor to this theme.
 To underline our position on international human rights, we are a signatory to the UN Global Compact (UNGC), a global standard for companies to align their strategies and operations with universal principles on human rights, labour, environment and anti-corruption.
 We support the UN Guiding Principles on Business and Human Rights (UNGP), the OECD Guidelines for Multinational Enterprises (OECD), the Principles for Responsible Investment as well as a range of other Internation Labour Organization and UN Conventions, listed in our Convention library.
 While many of these principles and conventions primarily target large listed companies, we explicitly apply these to our private markets investments as well.
-To understand how the OECD Guidelines for Multinational enterprises apply to Van Lanschot Kempen, consult our OECD Guidelines Compliance statement.
+To understand how the OECD Guidelines for Multinational enterprises and compliance statement.